ostrodmit/AdaFilter/README.md

-# AdaFilter — Adaptive Signal Recovery via Non-Linear Filtering
+# AdaFilter — Signal Recovery via Adaptive Filtering

-AdaFilter provides a MATLAB implementation of struture-adaptive signal and image denoising.
+AdaFilter provides a MATLAB implementation of struture-adaptive signal and image recovery.
+Currently only denoising is implemented; we also plan to add deconvolution in the future.

 ## Short description